ziyoung/better-wilcom-docs/wilcom-docs/Digitizing/input/Create_columns_borders.md

 ## To create columns and borders...

-1Insert some artwork to use as a digitizing backdrop.
+1. Insert some artwork to use as a digitizing backdrop.

-2Select a color and stitch type – e.g. Satin.
+2. Select a color and stitch type – e.g. Satin.

-3Select Column C and mark corner or curve points around the outline of the shape.
+3. Select Column C and mark corner or curve points around the outline of the shape.

 - Click to enter corner points.
 - Right-click to enter curve points.